VirtusLab/git-machete-intellij-plugin/README.md

 ![](docs/plugins.jetbrains.com/scenario-4-ff-merge.gif)

-Note that `Fast Forward Parent to Match This Branch` does not require you to checkout any specific branch before.
+Note that `Fast Forward Parent to Match This Branch` does not require you to check out any specific branch beforehand.
-You can perform it from some other branch &mdash; `fancy-footer` in our case.
+You can perform it while some other branch is checked out &mdash; `fancy-footer` in our case.

-Once you fast-forward the branch the edge between `master` and `sticky-header` gets gray, which means that the child branch has been merged. <br/>
+Once the fast-forward merge is complete, the edge between `master` and `sticky-header` gets gray, which means that the latter has been merged. <br/>
 `master` is now ahead of remote because of the commits from `sticky-header`.
-Since the branch aren't diverged, `Push...` does not require force.
+Since `master` isn't diverged from its remote tracking branch, `Push...` does not require force.

-You can now `Slide Out` the merged branch.
+You can now `Slide Out` the merged `sticky-header` branch.
 The remaining `master` and `fancy-footer` branches are now in sync.

-## Complete Feature List
+## Complete feature list

 Please see the [feature list](docs/FEATURES.md) for more specific features description.